 The funding agreement for the Academy dictates how many students it will be funded for in total.
 The Academy plans its operations such as staffing, timetabling, and provision of resources based on the funding received; this equates to the following provision:

-- In the secondary phase (Years 7 to 11), there are 210 places in each year group - In sixth form (Years 12 and 13), there are 100 places in each year group
+- In the secondary phase (Years 7 to 11) there are 1050 places. - In sixth form (Years 12 and 13) there are 200 places.